 Although permanent teeth normally last a lifetime, there are a number of reasons why an adult tooth may need to be extracted including trauma, decay, infection, periodontal disease or overcrowding.
-In those circumstances, Dr. Schuster and our Stonebridge Ranch Dentistry team can perform safe and comfortable extractions in the office using local anesthetic and conscious sedation.
+In those circumstances, the Stonebridge Ranch Dentistry team can perform safe and comfortable extractions in the office using local anesthetic and conscious sedation.

 What to Expect During the Extraction